BZoennchen/supercollider-book/_sources/chapters/supercollider/pattern/5-event-player.md

 and the change will appear soon after without ever stopping the pattern.
 The only difference to [Pbind](http://doc.sccode.org/Classes/Pbind.html) is that a [Pbindef](http://doc.sccode.org/Classes/Pbindef.html)  requires a unique name.
-Use the following [Pbindef](http://doc.sccode.org/Classes/Pbindef.html) , change the frequencies and re-evaluate the code.
+Use the following [Pbindef](http://doc.sccode.org/Classes/Pbindef.html) to change the frequencies and re-evaluate the code.
 Listen to what happens!

 ```isc